Harehills: 20th century

-The Central Jamia Mosque or Leeds Islamic Centre, Spencer Place was designed by Finn & Downes Associates in 1997–2000, replacing the Chadssidishe Shul synagogue of 1934 whose hall still exists behind the mosque.
+21st century

 In the 2000s, many Eastern European immigrants moved to Harehills, particularly from Poland and the area is also home to refugees from Zimbabwe, Somalia and Iraq as well as asylum seekers.
 Shah Jalal Mosque in Ellers Road was built in 2003-2004 designed by Atba Al-Samarraie, replacing a late 1970s conversion of two houses into a mosque by the Bangladesh Islamic Society; it is noted for its sensitive engagement with the surrounding Victorian red-brick terraced houses.

 Racial tensions have caused problems in the area, contributing to the Harehills riot in 2001.
 Residents interviewed in 2002 noted their discontent at how the area had deteriorated since the 1970s.
 One resident described Harehills as "a horrible place to live" and complained about joy riding, rubbish, drug dealing, arson and vermin.
 The man's report went on to say: "Often you will see a group of young children chasing vermin into an overgrown backyard.
 This is a sight you would expect to see in a third-world country not the modern, vibrant city that Leeds portrays itself to be."
 Another resident described it as being a pleasant place until the 1970s, but has since changed "beyond recognition".
 However a third interviewed resident was more positive, although critical in her report, and echoing many of the complaints before, she mentions the "pride of the residents in the upkeep of their houses".